alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 According to the
-[Netcraft web server survey](http://news.netcraft.com/archives/2016/03/18/march-2016-web-server-survey.html) it is the second most popular web server for active sites, and it may eventually overtake Apache on the top million busiest sites.
+[Netcraft web server survey](http://news.netcraft.com/archives/2016/03/18/march-2016-web-server-survey.html) it is the second most popular web server for active sites, and it may eventually overtake Apache in the top million busiest sites.

 What many people ignore is that it is also a top-notch [reverse proxy](https://help.ubuntu.com/community/Nginx/ReverseProxy):